Miss Supranational 2018

-Miss Supranational 2018 was the 10th anniversary of Miss Supranational pageant.
-It was held on December 7, 2018 at MOSIR Arena in Krynica-Zdrój, Poland.
-Jenny Kim of Korea crowned Valeria Vázquez Latorre of Puerto Rico at the end of the event.
+Miss Supranational 2018 was the tenth Miss Supranational pageant, held at the MOSIR Arena in Krynica-Zdrój, Poland, on December 7, 2018.

-Contestants from 72 countries and territories competed in this year's Miss Supranational pageant, The pageant was hosted by Maciej Dowbor and Iwan Podriez.
+Jenny Kim of South Korea crowned Valeria Vázquez of Puerto Rico as her successor at the end of the event.

 Background

-On August 17, 2018, The organization of Miss Supranational is delighted to announce that the 10th Anniversary edition of the finals of Miss Supranational 2018 would be held on Friday 7 December at MOSIR Arena in the beautiful mountain resort of Krynica-Zdroj in Poland.
+On August 17, 2018 the organization of Miss Supranational is delighted to announce that the 10th Anniversary edition of the finals of Miss Supranational 2018 would be held on Friday 7 December at MOSIR Arena in the beautiful mountain resort of Krynica-Zdrój in Poland.